Project-OSmOSE/APLOSE/README.md

 annotations.
 All the annotations are stored in a database and can be exported at any time.

-**APLOSE** is composed of a React frontend, located in "frontend" folder, and a Django backend, located in the "backend" folder ("api" app).
+**APLOSE** is composed of a React frontend, located in the "frontend" folder, and a Django backend, located in the "backend" folder ("api" app).
-It relies on spectrograms pre-calculated with our package [OSEkit](https://github.com/Project-OSmOSE/OSEkit).
+It relies on spectrograms that are pre-calculated with our [OSEkit](https://github.com/Project-OSmOSE/OSEkit) package.

 **APLOSE** is developed and maintained by the [OSmOSE team](https://osmose.ifremer.fr/) in an academic research setting, without any direct commercial purpose and in accordance with